 - Remove ordinary dirt and smudges with a mild soap and water solution.
 Dry with a soft, lint-free cloth or towel. - More difficult stains can be cleaned using rubbing alcohol (isopropyl alcohol).
-Rinse cleaned area with fresh water and dry with a clean, soft, lint-free cloth or towel. - Seemingly permanent stains like ballpoint ink can be cleaned with active solvents such as nail polish remover when applied with a soft cloth or damp sponge and rubbed.
 Rinse cleaned area with fresh water and dry with a clean, soft, lint-free cloth or towel.

+• Seemingly permanent stains like ballpoint ink can be cleaned with active solvents such as nail polish remover when applied with a soft cloth or damp sponge and rubbed.
+Rinse cleaned area with fresh water and dry with a clean, soft, lint-free cloth or towel.

 The vinyl material and superior finish has been tested to resist heavy abrasion.
 Complete cleaning instructions are included in the owner's packet.
 Read all information provided by the cushion manufacturer regarding the proper cleaning and maintenance.

 Your cushions are not waterproof.
 They are constructed of open-cell foam and will absorb and hold water.
-The foam is wrapped with a plastic barrier which helps to keep water from being absorbed into the foam but also will not allow water to dissipate once the foam is soaked.
 Do not leave the cushions in standing water or exposed to heavy, prolonged rain.

 If, in the event your cushions become waterlogged, remove the foam from the cushion, press as much water as you can from the foam and allow to air dry.
-Make sure the plastic wrap is dry before wrapping the foam and inserting it back into the cushion.